m-rbt01/calculator/solution-plan.md

 ENDFUNCTION

 FUNCTION evaluate operation TAKES operator text
-    IF second operand IS NOT empty THEN
-        CALL operate on operation object
+    IF check is valid number IS true for second operand THEN CALL operate on operation object
         CALL display and PASS previous operation container and output text content CALL display and PASS output container and first operand

     ENDIF
-    IF first operand IS finite AND operator text is IS NOT equals THEN SET result to empty string
+    IF operator text is IS NOT equals AND check is valid number IS true for first operand THEN SET result to empty string
         CALL set operator and PASS operator text
     ENDIF